projectcuisines/mocha/README.md

 </h1>

-Script repository for MOCHA, a Model Intercomparison Project (MIP) for 3D atmospheric circulation models of Hot and Ultra Hot Jupiters (HJs and UHJs).
+Repository for MOCHA, a Model Intercomparison Project (MIP) for 3D atmospheric circulation models of Hot and Ultra Hot Jupiters (HJs and UHJs).
+We will post here scripts and data to perform the intercomparison.